 The Xara Palace Relais & Chateaux

 This converted 17th-century palazzo is the only hotel located inside the medieval walled city of Mdina.
 The five-star facilities include premium restaurants, antique decor and stunning Maltese countryside views.
-It’s a luxury option for a unique experience of Mdina.view prices on booking.com
+It’s a luxury option for a unique experience of Mdina, and has reopened with the necessary measures in place to safeguard the health and safety of guests.view prices on booking.com

 Quaint Hotel Rabat